On This Page:

 - Possibility of visa processing delay

-- Expense of travel
+- Expense and logistics of travel

 Option 2: Change Status in the U.S.